blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

   Like the title suggests there was a hard cap made to the messages published to be less than a certain value.
 The outcome was lackluster just resembing a lower K<sub>p, angular</sub> value unsurprisingly.

 ### Low pass filter
-  This seemed to alleviate the turning speeds resembling a K<sub>p, angular</sub> = 8 while havin a value of 10 but the pattern looked jankier and worse than a K<sub>p, angular</sub> = 8 without a low pass filter, hence there was no reason to go ahead with it.
+  This seemed to alleviate the turning speeds resembling a K<sub>p, angular</sub> = 8 while having a value of 10 but the pattern looked jankier and worse than a K<sub>p, angular</sub> = 8 without a low pass filter, hence there was no reason to go ahead with it.

 Custom messages were implemented and are showcased in a live rqt plot during the run.
 These are some of the messages that were included in the live plot
 1. Cross track error